michaelkolesidis/scratch-bonanza/README.md

 ![Scratch Bonanza Logo](./public/assets/logo.png)

-An online scratchcard game.
-Do you feel lucky?
+**An online scratchcard game.
+Do you feel lucky?**

+There are five different rewards with different sounds, 1🪙, 10🪙, 100🪙, 1000🪙 or 0🍌.
+It is a full-stack implementation, with the rewards generated on the server.

 ## Instructions